Ken Tippins

-Kenneth Tippins, (born July 22, 1966 in Adel, Georgia) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys and Atlanta Falcons.
+Kenneth Tippins (born July 22, 1966) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys and Atlanta Falcons.
 He played college football for the Middle Tennessee Blue Raiders.

-Early years
+Early life

-Tippins attended Cook High School, where he practiced football and basketball.
+Tippins was born in Adel, Georgia.
+He attended Cook High School, where he practiced football and basketball.
 He received All-county honors as a senior.

 He accepted a football scholarship to play at Middle Tennessee State University, where he was a three-year starter at defensive end and a two-time All-OVC selection.
 In 1987 against Eastern Kentucky University, he posted 11 tackles, one sack, one interception and recovered 2 fumbles.
 As a senior, he deflected a team-high 7 passes.
 He finished his career with 151 tackles (20 for loss) and 9 sacks.

 In 1990 after playing his first NFL season, he returned to school to work on his Physical Education degree at a time when the basketball team was left with only 3 active players, after suspensions were handed down following a bench-clearing brawl against Tennessee Tech University.
 Because he was still technically eligible to play basketball, he ended up being a part of the team for 4 games and had a chance to play against future NBA player Popeye Jones.
 He also finished with a 100 field goal percentage after making his only shot.